lawwantsin/webpack-course/data/zelda/bio.md

 # How did you get past the guards?

 Zelda wakes in a dark dungeon.
-Where is Link?
+Link has found her.